barsoom/devbook/styleguide/README.md

 Instance variables are (probably) fine to share data between a controller and its views.
 But avoid them to communicate between two helpers, controller and layout and so on.

-Instead, define setters/getters/boolean methods for that communication: one helper sets with `foo!` and another checks with `foo?`
+Instead, introduce an abstraction, even if it's a thin one: perhaps the controller sets an ivar with `only_for_super_admins` and the view checks it with `only_for_super_admins?`

 This way, renaming the instance variable or reimplementing that logic is less work and less risk.